 Traditionally, a HELOC’s approval and use are similar to an adjustable interest rate credit card in that a maximum credit limit is set for the loan.
 Borrowers do not have to withdraw the full loan amount upon approval.
 Access to the funds is made available using a debit card or bank account in increments established by the lender.

 HELOC users do not re-apply for additional funds during the loan period.
-As the loan is repaid, the balance decreases, and the available credit increases, similar to a credit card.
+As the borrow repays the loan, the balance decreases, and the available credit increases, similar to a credit card.
 Payments fluctuate based on the amount owed on the loan and the current interest rate assigned to the loan balance.

 Individuals who prefer a HELOC often: